 - You may be asked to change your position or hold your breath at times during the test in order to take images of different areas of your heart.

 - A written report will be sent to your physician upon completion of the test.
 Your physician will go over your test results with you.

 Will I experience any discomfort?

 You should feel no major discomfort during the test.
-However, in certain instances, the transducer must be held very firmly by the technologist against your chest and this pressure can be uncomfortable, especially over your ribs.
+However, in certain instances, the transducer must be held very firmly against your chest, this pressure can be uncomfortable, especially over your ribs.